Does your car produce a "tappety" noise every time you start it?

 Follow these steps:

-Another way to neutralize lifter ticks is with oil additives.
+Another method is to use oil additives for noisy lifter silencing.
 Their addition to the motor can break down debris and sludge without the need for a complete oil change.

 An additive can stop ticking after it has mixed into the oil after a couple of miles, and it doesn't even change the density of the fluid.